sdiehl28/tutorial-website/content/_index.md

 description = "Home Page"
-creatordisplayname = "Stephen Diehl" lastmodifierdisplayname = " by Stephen Diehl" lastmod = 2018-03-03
+creatordisplayname = "Stephen Diehl" lastmodifierdisplayname = " by Stephen Diehl" lastmod = 2018-03-06
 +++

 ### Software Nirvana
-**2018-03-03: Under Construction: Website and Jupyter Notebooks not yet written!**
+**2018-03-06: Under Construction: Website and Jupyter Notebooks not yet written!**

 A website about Python, Data Science, Machine Learning and related topics.

 #### Preface

-What distinguishes this website from other ML tutorials:
+What distinguishes this website from other ML tutorials is an emphasis on the software process of building Machine Learning models.
+In particular, building models through iterative improvement.

-* emphasis on iteratively improving model accuracy
-* emphasis on avoiding overfitting (or overstating model accuracy on out-of-sample data)

 The ML process described here will:

 * quickly create a baseline model
 * iteratively improve upon that model

-**The model building process be demonstrated using a series of Jupyter Notebooks with each notebook representing the next evolution of the model.**
+**The model building process will be demonstrated using a series of Jupyter Notebooks with each notebook representing the next evolution of the model.**

 Model Improvement means: